Human rights in South Ossetia

-South Ossetia is an autonomous region in Georgia, approximately 1000 m above sea level on the slopes of the Greater Caucasus.
+South Ossetia is a partially recognised landlocked state, approximately 1000 m above sea level on the slopes of the Greater Caucasus.
 Although it declared independence in 2008, only a few countries (such as Russia) acknowledge it.
 The region is inhabited by Ossetians, an Iranian ethnic group.
 According to Russia, Nicaragua, Venezuela, Syria and Nauru, it is one of the world's newest independent states.
-All other states and international organisations consider South Ossetia an autonomous region of Georgia, functioning as a de facto state for twenty years after declaring independence and conducting a successful armed rebellion.
+All other states and international organisations consider South Ossetia a part of Georgia, functioning as a de facto state for twenty years after declaring independence and conducting a successful armed rebellion.
 Its Georgian inhabitants have been displaced.
 South Ossetia has been a source of tension for a number of years, with Georgia and Russia's political differences impeding peaceful independence and breeding a turbulent series of events which undermine the Universal Declaration of Human Rights.

 History

-During the 13th century, the Ossetians are believed to have moved into the regions of North and South Ossetia.
+During the 13th century, the Ossetians are believed to have moved into the region of South Ossetia.
 They were related to the nomadic Alans; osiderives from Georgian.
 Alanic tribes in the North Caucasus formed a kingdom knows as Alania during the ninth century, which was bordered by Arabs and the Byzantine Empire.
-Although the mountains were a natural defence, Alania was destroyed by the Mongols in 1230.
-The remaining Alans fled further into the Caucasus Mountains and settled in Ossetia, which were part of the Kingdom of Georgia.
+Although the mountains were a natural defence, Alania was destroyed by the Mongols in 1222-1240.
+In 1239, the capital of Alania was destroyed by the Mongols.
+Up to 200,000 Alans died, and almost the entire plain of Alania was occupied by the Mongols.
+The remaining Alans fled further into the Caucasus Mountains and settled in South Ossetia, which were part of the Kingdom of Georgia.
 The political climate deteriorated, opening the door to Russian annexation.